-With the advent of the new General Data Protection Regulation (GDPR) law for businesses operating in and within Europe looming next month – it is a no-brainer to now consider getting some form of cyber protection if you haven’t already.
+With the advent of the new General Data Protection Regulation (GDPR) law for businesses operating in and within Europe, it is a no-brainer to now consider getting some form of cyber protection if you haven’t already.

 As a business, there is nothing worse than losing sensitive data (such as intellectual property) crucial to your business to a hacker who sells to the highest bidding competitor.
-Therefore, as your personal and business data are assets, having them taken care of in the background will provide the same peace of mind.
+As your personal and business data are assets, having them taken care of in the background will provide the same peace of mind.

-Debunqed.com identified one specific ‘anti-threat’ software that while not as popular as the afore-mentioned anti-virus programs – which have enjoyed a monopoly of contracts with the various operating systems over years, is totally free to use for basic scanning but offers a lot more once you subscribe to it.
+Debunqed.com identified one specific ‘anti-threat’ software that while not as popular as the afore-mentioned anti-virus programs (which have enjoyed a monopoly of contracts with the various operating systems over years), is totally free to use for basic scanning.
+It also however, offers a whole lot more once you subscribe to it.

 These features include: